TidorP/DiagnosticPrediction/README.md

 # DiagnosticPrediction
-A ML model prediction that estimates if a patient with certain symptoms suffers from spondylolisthesis or not.
+A ML model that predicts if a patient with certain symptoms suffers from spondylolisthesis or not.

 The data was taken from here: http://archive.ics.uci.edu/ml/datasets/Vertebral+Column.